Zapatista Army of National Liberation: 2020s

 The EZLN has made opposition to mega-infrastructure projects in the region a major priority.
 In 2020, it announced the Journey for Life and in 2021, Zapatistas visited various activist groups in Europe.

 In November 2023, the EZLN announced the dissolution of the Rebel Zapatista Autonomous Municipalities due to growing violence in the region.
 Later that month, they announced the reorganisation of the MAREZ into thousands of "Local Autonomous Governments" (GAL) which form area-wide "Zapatista Autonomous Government Collectives" (CGAZ) and zone-wide "Assemblies of Collectives of Zapatista Autonomous Governments" (ACGAZ).

-In June 2025, the EZLN said "The National Indigenous Congress and the Zapatista Army of National Liberation condemn the police violence with which our Ñhöñhö brothers and sisters Estela Hernández, Sergio Chávez, Jesús Torres, Leonardo García, and Martín Álvarez, along with two others whose identities we have not been able to establish, were arrested and tortured.
-Their bodies were the center of the hatred and racism that characterize Mauricio Kuri's government in Querétaro, just as the dispossession and destruction emanating from the Mexican state and its institutions are centered on our Mother Earth and among the indigenous peoples."

-On August 4 2025, during the Meeting of Resistances and Rebellions "Some Parts of the Whole", held at the Caracol IV of Morelia, in the municipality of Altamirano, the EZLN condemned the current genocide in Gaza, calling for international solidarity, calling the current campaign a "systematic aggression against the Palestinian people," representing an extreme expression of the destruction the capitalist system wreaks in other parts of the world.
+On August 4 2025, during the Meeting of Resistances and Rebellions "Some Parts of the Whole", held at the Caracol IV of Morelia, in the municipality of Altamirano, the EZLN condemned the genocide in Gaza, calling for international solidarity, defining it as a "systematic aggression against the Palestinian people", and tying it directly to the capitalist system.